SanderMertens/dDDS/README.md

 the Corto typesystem in dDDS types.
 This effectively hides the Corto typesystem, and makes the API consistent with how types are defined in IDL.

-From the definition file, the complete dDDS API is generated.
-This code shows a dDDS example:
+From the `dDDS.cx` file the complete dDDS API is generated.
+An example:
 ```c
 dDDS_Module Foo_o = dDDS_ModuleCreateChild(root_o, "Foo");
 dDDS_Struct Point_o = dDDS_StructDeclareChild(Foo_o, "Point");